Kernel-based optimization of measurement operators for quantum reservoir computers: Summary

 Having determined an optimal measurement operator raises the question whether and to which extent the prediction performance of a QRC can be further improved.
-As will be analyzed in detail in a forthcoming work, in QML models with a time-independent encoding layer, the available features are fully determined by the encoding \footnote{For the product encoding schemes considered in \cref{sec_encodings}, the features are essentially polynomials of certain basis functions (e.g., Fourier exponentials or monomials in the input data).}.
-Subsequently, the features are linearly processed by the quantum channels.
-This manifests as information scrambling and can reduce the prediction performance of QML models.
-The optimal measurement operator allows to reverse this effect via the implicit unitary it entails [see \cref{eq_diag_spec}].
-This is reflected by the fact that the trained QELM predictor \eqref{eq_QELM_kernel} is invariant to global conjugation \footnote{The situation of a QRC with memory [\cref{eq_qrc_update}] is more subtle due to the information loss represented by the trace-out operation.} Once the optimal measurement operator has been determined, optimization of the reservoir unitary is not necessary anymore.
-Instead, meaningful optimizations would pertain to the encoding, memory depth and possibly hand-engineered readout features.
-Alternatively to determining the optimal measurement operator, one may use temporal multiplexing \cite{fujii_harnessing_2017,fujii_quantum_2020} or measuring over a complete measurement basis (full state tomography).
+As will be further discussed elsewhere, in QML models with a time-independent initial-state encoding strategy, the available features are fully determined by the encoding and are subsequently linearly processed by the quantum channels \footnote{For the product encoding schemes considered in \cref{sec_encodings}, the features are essentially polynomials of certain basis functions (e.g., Fourier exponentials or monomials in the input data).}.
+This processing can manifest as information scrambling and reduce the prediction performance of QML models.
+In the case of stateless QELMs, the unitary associated with the optimal observable can undo this unitary scrambling [see \cref{eq_diag_spec}], which is reflected by the invariance of the trained predictor \eqref{eq_QELM_kernel} under global conjugation.
+Accordingly, for stateless QELMs with a unitary channel, optimization of the reservoir unitary can be traded against optimization of the measurement operator, up to the final measurement/readout parametrization.
+By contrast, for stateful QRCs with decoherence/reset, or generally for non-unitary channels, optimizing the reservoir dynamics can change the kernel and thus the attainable predictor class.
+Further meaningful optimizations pertain to the encoding, memory depth and possibly hand-engineered readout features.
+Alternatively to determining the optimal measurement operator, one may use temporal multiplexing \citep{fujii_harnessing_2017,fujii_quantum_2020} or measuring over a complete measurement basis (full state tomography).